emmerich66/emmerich66/README.md

 -1) Installations:

-     No special installation are necessary, Jupiter Notebook 6.5.4 ist used.
+     No special installations are necessary, Jupiter Notebook 6.5.4 ist used.

 -2) Motivation for the Two-Step Bed-Price Zipcode Model: